2 weeks in Italy: the perfect itinerary

 How to get from Naples to Sorrento

-Read our Naples to Sorrento here.
-From Napoli Centrale station take the Circumvesuviana train to get to Sorrento station.
+From Napoli Centrale station, take the Circumvesuviana train to get to Sorrento station.
 It’s a direct train that takes 50 minutes (express) or an hour and 10 minutes to get to Sorrento.

-There are some interesting stops along with the ways such as Pompeii and Ercolano, archeological sites as well as Meta and Vico Equense if you want to spend a day at the beach.
+There are some interesting stops along the way, such as Pompeii and Ercolano, archaeological sites as well as Meta and Vico Equense if you want to spend a day at the beach.

-See our list of travel tips to take with you:
+See this list of travel tips to take with you: